Breast Pain Mastalgia

 - Pregnancy causes breasts to swell and be tender, particularly in the first few weeks.
 Breastfeeding may also cause breast pain.

-- Infection (mastitis) is a cause in a small number of cases.
+- Infection (mastitis or abscess) is a cause in a small number of cases.

 - Shingles may cause pain before a rash develops.

-- Breast tumours, cancer and lumps are a very uncommon cause of breast pain.
+- Breast tumours, cancer and lumps are a very uncommon cause of breast pain and tenderness.
 Fluid-filled lumps (cysts) are sometimes painful.
 However, it is very unusual for breast cancer to cause pain without there being a lump to feel.

 - The cause is often not clear.